-- Is there experience of running the stage in both directions? - What onboard footage is there of the stage when it has been previously run? - Is there data available that measured the speeds along the special stage from previous runs? - Average speed is not an indicator of the suitability of a special stage, though it is one consideration in any choice. - Are there any high-speed points?
+- Is there experience of running the stage in both directions? - What onboard footage is there of the stage when it has been previously run? - Is there data available that measured the speeds along the special stage from previous runs? - Average speed is not an indicator of the suitability of a special stage, though it is one consideration in any choice.
+High-speed sections are not necessarily dangerous.
+It all depends on the surroundings; are there large drops, cliff faces, established tree line, a sudden corner or jump that would present a risk?
+All factors that come into consideration that are affected by speed in that section, not the overall average speed of the stage.

+- Are there any high-speed points?
 Are these areas of prolonged high-speed? - Is there a GPS trace available from competing cars?